pulseflow/petal/packages/eslint-config/README.md

 ### vue

-vue support is auto-detected. you can also explicitly enable it:
+vue support is auto-detected based on the `vue` dependency. you can also explicitly enable or disable it:

 ```js
 // eslint.config.js